KCB4Rockstar/SWE2PiSynthesisLog/README.md

 ### October 15 2018
 - Had a meeting with everyone to decide the new product owner and scrum master.
 Also discussed the new iteration a bit and agreed on an improved front end design.
 Confirmed the database structure and planned for the next physical meeting.
-- Started following up on some tutorials in React and Redux in accordance to Firebase (see playlists below) [Link 1](https://www.youtube.com/playlist?list=PL4cUxeGkcC9iWstfXntcj8f-dFZ4UtlN3) [Link 2](https://www.youtube.com/playlist?list=PL6gx4Cwl9DGBbSLZjvleMwldX8jGgXV6a)
+- Started following up on some tutorials in React and Redux in accordance to Firebase (see playlists here) [Link 1](https://www.youtube.com/playlist?list=PL4cUxeGkcC9iWstfXntcj8f-dFZ4UtlN3) [Link 2](https://www.youtube.com/playlist?list=PL6gx4Cwl9DGBbSLZjvleMwldX8jGgXV6a)